The system supported legal workflows tied to nearly 50% of organizational revenue, making errors or delays costly.

 2 Display number of events

-Admins are intensely aware of the number of events are associated with each cost center and with each event type within their cost center.
+Admins are intensely aware of the number of events associated with each cost center and with each event type within their cost center.
 Having a count going into the next step gives them a heads up and prepares them for possible issues.

 Step 2: Edit List of Events